acgeodesy/glo/README.md

 A program is developed and running on server.
 It can follow the official information of GLONASS and generate a file(glo.dat) which records frequency channels of GLONASS satellites.
 The file is checked every 2 hours and updated everyday automatically.

 An open source code is provided for calculating freqency channels of GLONASS satellites.
 The main package contains 4 files, including README.md, Makefile, glo.dat, and main.cpp.
-Also, the other 4 languages(Matlab, Fortran, Python and C) are implemented for this.
+Also, other 4 languages(Matlab, Fortran, Python and C) are implemented for this.

 #####README.md
 You would have a well understanding about this frequency channels service.